commoncriteria/wids/README.md

-Extended Package for Wireless Intrusion Detection/Prevention Systems
+Wireless Intrusion Detection/Prevention Systems Protection Profile Module
 ===============
 [![Build Status](https://travis-ci.com/commoncriteria/wids.svg?branch=master)](https://travis-ci.com/commoncriteria/wids)
 [![GitHub issues Open](https://img.shields.io/github/issues/commoncriteria/wids.svg?maxAge=2592000)](https://github.com/commoncriteria/wids/issues)
 ![license](https://img.shields.io/badge/license-Unlicensed-blue.svg)

-This repository hosts the draft version of the Network Devices Extended Package (EP) for Wireless Intrusion Detection/Prevention Systems (WIDS/WIPS) based on the
+This repository hosts the draft version of the Network Devices PP-Module for Wireless Intrusion Detection/Prevention Systems (WIDS/WIPS) based on the
 [Essential Security Requirements (ESR)](https://commoncriteria.github.io/pp/wids/wids-esr.html) for this technology class of products.
 This repository is used to facilitate collaboration and development on the draft document.
 See the [release](#Release-Version) section if you are looking for the officially released version for evaluations.